wailord284/Alexs-Arch-Installer/README.md

 # Alex's Arch Linux Installer
-A simple script to automatically install a highly tuned (under the hood) Arch Linux with the XFCE desktop, custom repositories, better performance and many post install options.
-Add me on Discord for any thoughts/comments/concerns/issues: wailord284#3794
+A script to install a highly tuned Arch Linux desktop with XFCE, custom repositories, better performance and many Arch Wiki configurations with easy to use dialog prompts.

 # How to use
 To use this script, you first need to [create a bootable USB](https://www.howtogeek.com/howto/linux/create-a-bootable-ubuntu-usb-flash-drive-the-easy-way/) with the [Arch Linux ISO.](https://archlinux.org/download/) It is recommended to use the latest availible version of the ISO.
 Once the ISO is booted and connected to the internet (which is required), you can download the script either from github or my website using curl.
 Both options will be kept up to date.
-Make sure you run the script using bash, otherwise zsh will interpret the script and error.
 To use the script, do the following:
 ```
 curl https://wailord284.club/repo/install.sh -o install.sh
 bash install.sh
 ```
-The user will now be prompted to supply basic information such as hostname, username, password, timezone, disk to install to, disk encryption and full disk wipe.
+The user will now be prompted to supply basic information such as hostname, username, password, timezone, disk to install to, etc...
 Make sure to press space before pressing enter on options that require selecting something from a list.
-# Features! (in no particular order)
+# Features!
-- Works with both UEFI (64 and 32 bit) and Legacy BIOS
+- Works with both UEFI and Legacy BIOS
 - Automatic detection for Intel and AMD graphics
-- Automatically detect if running in VirtualBox, KVM or VMware and install appropriate guest additions
+- Automatically detect if running in VirtualBox, QEMU/KVM or VMware and install appropriate guest additions
 - Optional disk encryption for the root partition
 - Slightly modified XFCE configuration to enable compositing, change font and change theme
-- Custom nanorc file to include syntax highlighting
+- Nanorc files to include syntax highlighting
 - Optionally install custom kernels (linux-tkg) with GCC CPU optimizations from chaotic-aur
 - Display all network interface IP Addresses on TTY logins
 - Monthly systemd timer to clean the pacman cache (pacman -Scc)